 Under our Restated Pfizer Agreement, we granted Pfizer an exclusive option under various circumstances to license the development and commercialization worldwide of an injectable, bioerodible sustained release insert delivering latanoprost for the treatment of human ophthalmic disease or conditions, other than uveitis ("Latanoprost Product").
 An investigator-sponsored Phase I/II dose-escalation study has been initiated to assess the safety and efficacy of this insert, which utilizes a fourth generation of our Durasert technology, in patients with elevated intraocular pressure.
 We are currently developing a prototype of this insert that contains BioSilicon to assist in the delivery of latanoprost.
-If successful, depending on the availability of appropriate financing, we plan to advance the new prototype into a multi-center Phase II trial.
+If successful, we currently plan to advance the new prototype into a multicenter Phase II trial, although this plan could be affected by our capital resources at the time.